subdavis/workspaces-io/README.md

 > What's a workspace?

 It's just a folder.
-Users manage the hierarchy within.
+Users manage the heirarchy within.
 Permissions are managed at the workspace level.
 You can search for workspace contents and share individual objects, but these are features of elasticsearch and minio, respectively.

 > Who is this for?